-The DSL has completed signs of safety training and two of the DDSL's will complete training this academic year.
+The DSL has completed signs of safety training as well as two of the DDSL's.

 The designated teacher has a responsibility for promoting the educational achievement of LAC and previously LAC (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.